An innovative NGS platform powering clinical MRD assessment

 Advances in sequencing, chemistry, and bioinformatics

-The clonoSEQ® Assay is powered by next-generation sequencing (NGS) technology and differentiated from other NGS assays by groundbreaking advances in chemistry and proprietary bioinformatics.[1,2] Together, these discoveries translate into unique advantages for clinicians and patients, providing powerful new insights into disease burden from diagnosis through treatment and survivorship.
+The clonoSEQ Assay is differentiated from other NGS assays by groundbreaking advances in chemistry and proprietary bioinformatics.[1,2] Together, these discoveries translate into unique advantages for clinicians and patients.

-Because of its scale, high speed, and low cost, NGS makes it possible and clinically practical to characterize a tremendous breadth of genetic information at high throughput.[1,3]
+Because of its scale, high speed, and low cost, NGS makes it possible and clinically practical to characterize a tremendous breadth of genetic information at high throughput.[1,2,6]

 Advantages in chemistry